 Eurasian watermilfoil is a non-native aquatic plant that poses a threat to aquatic habitats in Alberta because it grows in dense mats preventing light penetration through the water column, reduces oxygen levels when the dense mats decompose, and outcompetes native aquatic plants.
 Eurasian watermilfoil can look similar to the native Northern watermilfoil, thus genetic analysis is ideal for suspect watermilfoil species identification.

-No suspect watermilfoil was observed or collected from Pigeon Lake in 2021.
+No watermilfoil specimens were collected from Pigeon Lake in 2022.

 WATER LEVELS